charlesbrandt/public/inkscape/inkscape.md

 Just play with settings to get the effect you're after.

+## TODO - Arrows

+How to create arrows?
+[2018.09.15 05:50:22]

 ## TODO - Convert raster to vector

 Path > Trace Bitmap

 http://goinkscape.com/how-to-vectorize-in-inkscape/
 https://www.google.com/search?q=raster+to+vector+inkscape

+## TODO - fonts

+add fonts to the system (see also... ???)
+configure a default font as desired

 ## TODO - default zoom level